em3ndez/tiny-web-server/README.md

 # TinyWeb

-A tiny web Server and SocketServer that depend only on JDK classes and are in a single source file.
+A tiny web Server and SocketServer that depend only on JDK classes and are in a single source file: `TinyWeb.java`

 ## Table of Contents
 - [Web Server](#web-server)